Shanna Young

-Shanna Marie Leonard Young (born February 20, 1991) is an American mixed martial artist who competes in the Bantamweight division.
-She has previously competed in the Ultimate Fighting Championship.
+Shanna Marie Leonard Young (born February 20, 1991) is an American mixed martial artist who competes in the Flyweight division.
+She has previously competed in the Ultimate Fighting Championship (UFC) and Professional Fighters League (PFL).

 Background

 Young, following her younger brother, started Shotokan karate at the age of eight and after a few years switched to competitive karate in which she competed until high school.
 She started wrestling while attending Franklin County High School and after faring well solely against boys she took a wrestling scholarship at King University where she was an All-American in 2010.
 She later transferred to East Tennessee State University from where she graduated with bachelor's degree in exercise science.

 Mixed martial arts career

 Early career and Invicta FC

 After three relatively comfortable victories, Young took a hard-fought split decision over Pam Sorenson.
 After her win over Pam, she received news that she'd suffered a torn labrum in her hip.
 After recovering from that injury, she tore the same labrum again.
 She was out for two years due to these injuries before returning to fight for Invicta FC.